The German Shepherd Lab mix, or Sheprador, is a cross between a purebred German Shepherd and a purebred Labrador Retriever.

-The German Shepherd is confident, courageous and smart.
+Also, the German Shepherd is confident, courageous and smart.
 They are loyal and full of life.

-Labradors and German Shepherds are both fast learners and eager to please.
+Furthermore, Labradors and German Shepherds are both fast learners and eager to please.
 German Shepherds in particular need productive ways to channel their intelligence, or they will get into mischief to stave off boredom.

 A German Shepherd Lab mix could inherit any combination of the traits of their parents, which is why meeting both parents before committing to bringing home a puppy is so important.